M0nkeyFl0wer/cypherpunk-privacy-research/pr-contribution/FORUM_POST.md

 Hi Web3Privacy community!

 As a long-time contributor to Web3Privacy Now, I've been conducting in-depth research on Web3 privacy projects using a constitutional research methodology with multi-source verification.
-I've compiled comprehensive data on 117 projects and would love to contribute this to enhance the existing Web3Privacy database.
+I've compiled comprehensive verified data on 110 projects and would love to contribute this to enhance the existing Web3Privacy database.

 ## 📊 What I Have

 **My Research Dataset**:
-- **117 privacy projects** with deep technical analysis
+- **110 privacy projects** with deep technical analysis (verified, no templates)
 - **Constitutional research methodology**: Multi-source verification with confidence scoring
 - **Rich data per project**:
   - 8-12 detailed privacy techniques (cryptographic primitives)